$6,295 | Completing Grades 9–12

 What to Expect

-Sleeping simply, adjusting to new routines, and finding comfort in community—whether that’s a bunk bed, a concrete floor, or a mosquito net under the stars.
+Sleeping simply, adjusting to new routines, and finding comfort in community.

 All meals are prepared by local partners and shared with the community.